ZoePlayoust/reddit-client/README.md

 Through this app you can:
 - Navigate selected Subreddit.
 - You can display the comments.
-- You can upvote or downvote locally posts
+- You can upvote or downvote locally posts.
-- The navigation data is stored
+- The navigation data is stored.
+- Search through post's names

 ## Technologies Used